reshmabidikar/slate/source/includes/_account.md

 ## Custom Fields

 Custom fields are `{key, value}` attributes that can be attached to any customer resource.
 In particular they can be added to the customer `Account`.
-For details on Custom Fields see [Custon Fields](#custom-fields).
+For details on Custom Fields see [Custom Field](#custom-field).

 ### Add custom fields to account